 First, and most importantly, both have several similar features, including high-definition displays with 32-inch touchscreens for accessing training.
 And yes, they have automatic resistant adjustments too for live classes.

 With both treadmills being pretty big, whichever you go for, you’ll still need plenty of space, and enough headroom clearance to use it comfortably.
 If you don’t have much real estate set aside for your treadmill, then the smaller Peloton treadmill will suit you better.
+Otherwise, you might have to do with a smaller cardio machine like a foldable bike or a space-saving elliptical if you're really, like reeeeally tight on space.

 Running Surface: X32i